Lucy437/allyai-chatbot/README.md

 It blends:
 -  **Supportive, safe AI coaching** that feel warm and relatable
 -  **Gamified learning tracks** to practice skills in a fun, engaging way
--  **Built-in safety guardrails** that detect signs of emotional distress or crisis and ensure responsible, ethical use.
+-  **Built-in safety guardrails** that detect signs of emotional distress or crisis and ensure responsible, ethical use
+-  **Culturally sensitive design** that adapts to diverse contexts and lived experiences

 ---